matanzh20000/Super-Mario-Engine/README.md

   - Use the **scroll wheel** to zoom in and out.
   - Menus can be moved and resized freely to fit your preference.

----

-This version enhances clarity, improves formatting, and provides a more professional and engaging presentation.
-Let me know if you’d like any adjustments! 🚀